Jay-Gokani/animals/README.md

-# animals
+## Animals
-A template Python project structure, using animals as an example
+A template Python project structure, using animals as an example :lion: